nvmwill/nexmo-developer/_blog/blogposts/en/announcing-python-sdk-version-v3.md

 There was also a lot of duplication.
 For instance, there were five separate methods, over 3 different files, to make the same basic POST request with a couple of variations.
 I consolidated all these methods into a single function that makes a REST call with the `requests` package, accounting for the different authentication methods and body types expected by each API.

-The main difference between v2 and v3 is that a lot of deprecated code has been removed.
+The main difference between v2 and v3 is that a lot of deprecated code has been removed, so there are a number of breaking changes.
 All the `Client` class methods that were actually calling a specific API were removed, as they're now accessed from the specific module for that API.
 There were also some methods that should have been deprecated and removed a long time ago, or never added, which we've now deprecated and will remove in a later release.

 We added optional parameters to the `Client` class to let you customise timeout, retries and pooling options for the entire session with a Vonage client.
 We also added a couple of enhancements to the Pricing API, with a new method and the ability to query based on sms or voice traffic.